zainkhalid08/reminders/readme.md

 	* only mail sending and redirect back of feedback is left.
 	* adminpostcontroller tests are left

+Front End Tests
+1. p | apx. have title approximate at all 3 places where you see apx.
+2.

 # CODE DOCUMENTATION
 1. views/partials : where front end partials are kept
 2. the way we want the text to be displayed for visitors, we'll store the text in that way in db.(insead of getting in that way-less loadtime.)